Jon

 Rahm was the first two-time winner of the Ben Hogan Award, which is presented to the top college player, an accolade he received in 2015 and 2016.
 He still ranks that dual achievement among his proudest moments.

 While reigning as the world’s top-rated amateur for a total of 60 weeks, his occasional forays into pro tournaments showed immense potential.
-His last tournament as an amateur was the 2016 US Open, where he tied for 23rd place.ac
+His last tournament as an amateur was the 2016 U.S. Open, where he tied for 23rd place.

-This is an ultra-competitive player whose attitude and mental toughness have carried him to a host of top-level victories as well as a slew of other top 10 finishes.
+Rahm is known as an ultra-competitive player whose attitude and mental toughness have carried him to a host of top-level victories, as well as a slew of other top-10 finishes.

-Less than a year after turning pro, Rahm recorded his first PGA Tour victory by sinking a huge eagle putt to clinch the Farmers Insurance Open in San Diego in January 2017.
+Less than a year after turning pro, Rahm recorded his first PGA Tour victory by draining a huge eagle putt to clinch the Farmers Insurance Open in San Diego in January 2017.

-He competed strongly in several other tournaments in 2017, and moved up to 14th in the world rankings when he lost to Dustin Johnson in the final of his first appearance at the WGC-Match Play tournament.
+He competed strongly in several other tournaments in 2017, and moved up to 14th in the world rankings when he finished second in his first appearance at the WGC-Match Play tournament.

-Rahm started fast again in 2018, winning the CareerBuilder Challenge in a play-off against Andrew Landry.
-His consistency earned him an automatic place in the Ryder Cup, and he was part of a European team that emphatically thumped the USA in France.
+Rahm started fast again in 2018, winning the CareerBuilder Challenge in a playoff against Andrew Landry.
+His consistency earned him an automatic place in the Ryder Cup, and he was part of a European team that emphatically thumped the United States in France.

 More victories followed in 2019 and in the following year, his win in the Memorial Tournament put him at the top of the world rankings for the first time.